← Back to blog

 No. Valid JSON only checks syntax.
 Schema validation checks whether the data follows the structure your workflow expects.

-When should I validate JSON in a pipeline?
+When should I validate API response JSON?

 Support material